msfussell/dapr-demos/hardened/README.md

 { "on": 1603627556200126373, "count": 8 }
 ```

-To demo the active access policy, try also to invoke the `counter` method on `app2` in the `hardened` namespace.
+To demo the active access policy, try to invoke the `counter` method on `app2` in the `hardened` namespace.

 ```shell
 curl -i -d '{ "on": 1603627556200126373, "count": 2 }' \